IdiosyncraticDragon/OLMP/README.md

 # Optimization based Layer-wise Magnitude-based Pruning for DNN Compression
-Thank you for everyone who are intereted in our work.
+Thank you for everyone who is intereted in our work.
 This repository is the implementation of OLMP.
 In experiments of LeNet-5 and LeNet-300-100, we have fixed the random seeds in python scripts for the purpose of reproducting the results shown in our paper.
 For AlexNet-Caltech, unfortunately, it has the dropout layers with the random seed inside Caffe framework which is the random seed we did not recorded during our experiments.
-Instead, We provide the compressed model of AlexNet-Caltech whoes results are reported in our paper.
+Instead, We provide the compressed model of AlexNet-Caltech whoes result is reported in our paper.
 Users can also run the script of AlexNet-Caltech several times to reproduce a similar result compared to the one in our paper.

 This project is based on [Caffe](https://github.com/BVLC/caffe) and [Dynamic surgery](https://github.com/yiwenguo/Dynamic-Network-Surgery).
 Thanks to the authors of these two projects.